mirko-pagliai/cakephp-thumber/README.md

 ## Versioning
-For transparency and insight into our release cycle and to maintain backward compatibility, *Thumbs* will be maintained under the [Semantic Versioning guidelines](http://semver.org).
+For transparency and insight into our release cycle and to maintain backward compatibility, *Thumber* will be maintained under the [Semantic Versioning guidelines](http://semver.org).